yushin-ito/leaps/README.md

 ![license](https://img.shields.io/badge/license-MIT-green)

 ## 📖 Overview
 In this study, we developed a novel machine learning model named "LEAPS" that enables efficient protein function improvement from limited datasets.
 Conventional protein engineering requires large-scale experimental data, extensive expertise, and prolonged trial-and-error processes, making research execution heavily dependent on institutional funding and human resources.
 Consequently, significant barriers remain for student teams and small-scale laboratories attempting to engage in protein engineering.
 LEAPS substantially reduces these constraints and provides an accessible environment for researchers to perform multi-objective optimization of proteins.
 This model enables student teams participating in iGEM and researchers with limited resources to undertake functional improvements such as enzymatic activity enhancement and antibody affinity optimization, dramatically expanding research possibilities.
-Furthermore, we have developed and publicly released LEAPS as a web application, establishing a platform accessible to the broader research community.
 This model has the potential to promote data-driven protein engineering and accelerate research and development across all fields of life sciences.

 <br/>
 <br/>